-Paul visits Macedonia and Greece again
+Paul visits Christians in Macedonia and Greece

 1 After that, the trouble in Ephesus finished.
 Then Paul asked the believers to meet together with him.
 He spoke to them to help them.
 He told them to be strong and to trust God.
 Then he said ‘goodbye’ to them.
 After that he left them and he travelled on to Macedonia.
 2 He visited many places in that region.
 He spoke to the believers in each place.
 He helped them to be strong.
 After that, he arrived in Greece.